 {

-// Create a Presentation object
+// Create a new document object

-// Load a PowerPoint file
+// Load a Word file

-// Encrypt the generated document with a password
+// Clone the document

 // Dispose resources